codepks/LearningWPF/README.md

 }
 ```

-## Adding actions and “INotifyPropertyChanged” interface
+## Adding actions and notifications

 **"_ViewModel is a wrapper around the Model class._"**